 Height is rarely recovered.
 Cognitive development gaps that open in the first 1,000 days tend to persist into adulthood.
 Detection within months is decisive.
 Annual snapshots are not.

-Iron-deficiency anaemia is treatable.
+Iron-deficiency anemia is treatable.
 It is also, in most cases, invisible to the family until it has already affected cognitive development.
 A monthly nutrition check-in catches what an annual clinic visit routinely misses.

 We do not identify matched families directly.
-We partner with established Indian NGOs with existing trust relationships in the communities that need this care most.
+We partner with established organizations that already hold trust relationships in the communities that need this care most.
 They refer eligible families.
 We activate the subscription.
 The care delivered is identical to a paying family's.

 Partners focused on the first 1,000 days, where Balayu's continuous model compounds fastest.

-Organisations with ground presence in districts the private pediatric system does not serve.
+Organizations with ground presence where the private pediatric system does not serve.

-Founding NGO partners are being signed ahead of launch and will be named here, with logos, regions served, and programme scope.
+Founding partners are being signed ahead of launch and will be named here, with logos, regions served, and program scope.
 We do not ship placeholder partner logos.

 The reason give-back programmes fail trust is almost always the same.
 Unverified numbers, unpublished outcomes, unaccountable delivery.
 We have read enough annual reports to know.